makks129/learning/Kubernetes/cli_kubectl.md

 		-f [old-definition.yml] --output-version [v]	(plugin) convert a definition to a new version (e.g. -f nginx.yml --output-version apps/v1)

 	proxy [port]&										runs kube-apiserver proxy on localhost; curl it like so: curl localhost:port/apis/v1 (& runs proxy process in the background)

+	cp 													copy files from pod to local (see help)